A blog from Marcia, Activities Coordinator at Medlock Court…

 "The staff are patient and caring and Medlock is very comfortable and clean.
 I've been practicing the stairs again today with a physio - 12 steps up and 12 steps down!
 I was tired after that but proud of myself.
 I feel much more confident now about going home."

-In terms of my roll as an Activities Coordinator; things have changed so much.
+In terms of my role as an Activities Coordinator; things have changed so much.
 I would normally be arranging projects, often with local community groups and facilitators, but we've had to stop quite a few activities and put a pause on people coming in to deliver some of the traditional sessions.

 During the course of the last few months I've taken to doing a daily room check, delivering the activity packs and talking to people one-to-one.
 I've been asking if there's anything in particular they need or want.
 Not everything we get asked for is deliverable(!) but on occasion it is...